 8 Benefits of an Eco-Friendly High Chair

-After a lot of online research, as well as asking dozens of parents for their opinions, we decided that the TrippTrapp chair has some distinct features that differ from a cheap, plastic high chair which make it totally worth the investment:
+After a lot of online research, as well as asking dozens of parents for their opinions, we decided that adjustable wooden chairs have some distinct features that differ from cheap, plastic high chairs which make them totally worth the investment:

-- TrippTrapp and Svan chairs (but not the Keekaroo) are made from sustainably-harvested wood finished with non-toxic, VOC-free, water-based stains and varnishes.
+- TrippTrapp and Keekaroo chairs are made from renewable wood finished with non-toxic, VOC-free, water-based stains and varnishes.
 They are formaldehyde free, with no emissions from their glue.

-- There are no fire retardant chemicals in their cushions, and no PVC, BPA, phthalates or non-renewable, petroleum-based materials in their plastic parts.
-Ours is still going strong without even a squeak after eight years.
+- Both chairs are JPMA certified, and there are no PBDE fire retardant chemicals in their cushions, and no latex, PVC, BPA, or phthalates in their plastic parts.
+Ours is still going strong without even a squeak after twelve years.

 - The TrippTrapp in particular is very well made, so you can be sure it will last a lifetime with proper care.
 It can be “recycled” many times and sold or donated from parent to parent.

 - Unlike plastic highchairs, this type of chair won’t live forever in a landfill after it quickly wears out or breaks.